NeatCoders/neatcoders.github.io/_team/milton.md

 layout: team
 ---

-I am Milton (@jmrchelani), multidisciplinary developer interested in the field of IT, having basic understanding of C++, Java, Flutter, Python, PAWN.
-I am learning App Development and also interested in Automation and machine learning.
+I am Milton, multidisciplinary developer interested in the field of IT, having basic understanding of C++, Java, Flutter, Python, PAWN.